 The PPRG lab is located at Stanford University in McClatchy Hall, Department of Communication, Room 300N.

 American Public Opinion on Global Warming

-PPRG is pleased to announce the release of a new survey measuring American public opinion on global warming, conducted with ABC News and Resources for the Future.
+PPRG is pleased to announce the release of a new survey measuring American public opinion on global warming, conducted with Resources for the Future and ReconMR.
 Click here to see more details of the study.

 Explaining Public Dissatisfaction with Congress

 A new research study by PPRG scholars, in collaboration with Professor Sarah Anderson from the University of California at Santa Barbara and with The Associated Press-NORC Center for Public Affairs Research, provides a fascinating answer to why the American public’s view of the U.S. Congress is at an all-time low.
 Click here for more details of the study.